 A flex hang involves holding yourself at the top of a pull-up with your chin over the bar.
 It is best to start by using an underhand (chin-up) grip.
 Use a bench or a partner to help you get in position and then simply try to stay up.
 Think about squeezing every muscle in your entire body.
 If you can hold this position for even a second on your initial attempt, you are off to a good start.

 Once you can hold the flex hang for several seconds, you’re ready to start working on negative pull-ups, which just means lowering yourself down slowly from the top position.
 In the beginning, it might be very difficult to perform a controlled negative, but with time you will be able to make your negative last for ten seconds or longer.
 Once you can do this, a full pull-up will be within reach.

 If you are not strong enough to do a flex hang or a negative yet, your first objective is simply to get a feel for hanging from the bar.
 This will build grip strength and work your muscles isometrically.
 With some practice, you should be able to work to a flex hang fairly quickly.
 Even once you can perform flex hangs and controlled negatives, it is still helpful to practice dead hangs at the end of your training session when your arms have gotten too fatigued to do more negatives.
 When performing a dead hang, think about keeping your chest up and pulling your shoulder blades down in order to fully engage your back muscles.

 Once you get the hang of full overhand pull-ups, there are still many challenges ahead, including the muscle-up, which involves pulling (and then pushing) your entire upper body up and over the bar, as well as the elusive one arm pull-up.
-In fact, there is much more that can be done a pull-up bar than just pull-ups.
+You can also work to do pull-ups with a shoulder width group, rather than the traditional wide grip.
+There is also much more that can be done a pull-up bar than just pull-ups.
 The bar can be used for dips, hanging leg raises and countless other variations on these moves.